West Coast Outreach Service

 pick up a new harm reduction kit.

-During the run, the RWC picks up all used equipment and it is brought back to
+During the run, the mobile service picks up all used equipment and it is brought back for destruction.

 RWC West Coast Rural Outreach workers can meet a Key Contact (person) at any meeting